Written Feb 27, 25, though updated many times thence.

 America Collapses at the Very Start

-Revelations 17
+Revelation 17

-Revelations 17 describes a woman, known as the mother of harlots, Mystery Babylon, who sits upon a beast and reigns over the kings of the earth.
+Revelation 17 describes a woman, known as the mother of harlots, Mystery Babylon, who sits upon a beast and reigns over the kings of the earth.
 Moreover, the woman is loved – the people and the kings of the world have committed fornication with her.
 However, the beast she sits upon has 10 horns representing individuals who hate the woman and destroy her to allow the beast (who she rides) to control the world.
 This beast of course represents the beast system that will involve the antichrist and the mark of the beast.

 The only country to whom this could apply to of course is the United States – it has dominion over the world, is loved for it, and has worked to spread sexual degeneracy to every nation.
 This is tangential, but supposedly the CIA in fact even had a program where beautiful women (like Monroe) would seduce and have affairs with foreign leaders in order to generate blackmail material, the darker side is it often involved hypnosis, videoing leaders having sex with minors, and even sex trafficking (Mormon Monarch discusses this).

+This chapter also notes how this woman sits upon many waters – to me symbolic of how this nation is a democracy, where the “waters” are the people.
 We also find that the woman sits on seven mountains, which of course represents Rome (city of seven hills).
 For many reasons, the USA represents Rome in the modern world.
 Our Emblem – the eagle.
 Our Motto, e pluribus unum.
 Our symbol, the bundle of spears tied together, known as “fasces,”.
 Our government doesn’t use the term “parliament” but rather borrows terms from Rome such as “Senate”.
 Likewise we never adopted the gothic architecture used in England, but rather used classical architecture in our governmental buildings.

-In Revelations 18, we find a long discussion on how the merchants of the world despair because they made their riches selling to Mystery Babylon (who was exceedingly rich and costly), and no longer have anyone to sell goods to following the collapse of Babylon.
+In Revelation 18, we find a long discussion on how the merchants of the world despair because they made their riches selling to Mystery Babylon (who was exceedingly rich and costly), and no longer have anyone to sell goods to following the collapse of Babylon.
 These merchants nevertheless appear to be largely unharmed – their lives aren’t in danger and they are able to stand afar off from Babylon in order to avoid her torment.
 These merchants will of course be destroyed eventually as well (along with everyone who opposes Zion), but this scripture implies an asymmetrical collapse where mystery Babylon is destroyed before the antichrist has even risen to power and much before the rest of the world is destroyed.
-The book of revelations also implies that while the destruction of Mystery Babylon is very swift and sudden, the destruction of the rest of the world is slow and drawn out, involving various plagues that are unable to stop the antichrist from warring against the saints until the very last day.
+The Book of Revelations also implies that while the destruction of Mystery Babylon is very swift and sudden, the destruction of the rest of the world is slow and drawn out, involving various plagues that are unable to stop the antichrist from warring against the saints until the very last day.
 It is also worth noting that America plays the role of very rich country that the merchants of the world sell to very well (no large country can compare whatsoever).

 This chapter also mentions how the harlot of Babylon deceived the world with sorceries.
 Seeing that the greek word used here is “pharmakeia” (pharmacy), it seems straightforward to assume that these sorceries are either tech or medicine – both of which are fields in which America overwhelmingly dominates.